Read on for our best advice and interview tips for teaching abroad

 All college grads want to have a successful career, and they muse over different fields that might interest them, and the skill set they’ll need to move up in the line of work.
 However, there is one field that is often overlooked or not taken seriously — teaching English as a secondary language (ESL).
 Not only can this job pay well in many areas of the world (especially Southeast Asia), but you’ll also get a chance to travel and visit different countries.

-After teaching English abroad, you could even segway into different career fields in education, government, administration, and more with the skills you’ll gain.
-The process to getting to that point will be quite an endeavor, and you might be anxious about the upcoming ESL teacher interview questions, so read on to get ready, set, and go abroad for a teaching adventure!
+After teaching English abroad, you could even segue into different career fields in education, government, administration, and more with the skills you’ll gain.
+The process to getting to that point will be quite an endeavor, and you might be anxious about the upcoming ESL teacher interview questions.
+But fear not!
+These tips for the interview before teaching English abroad will put you on the right path.
+So, read on to get ready, set, and go abroad for a teaching adventure!

 General ESL interview tips